hpcleuven/VscDocumentation/source/compute/software/installing_software/containers.rst

 * Select a container built for a CUDA version that matches one of the available CUDA environment modules on the cluster.

-By default, all GPUs available on the host node are visible inside the container.
+By default, all GPUs visible on the host node are also visible inside the container.

 MPI-enabled containers (advanced)